 Poster Printing

-• Final poster entries must be emailed as both PowerPoint and PDF files to UGConference@csi.cuny.edu by April 19, 2024 (hard deadline – no extensions).
+- Final poster entries must be emailed as both PowerPoint and PDF files to UGConference@csi.cuny.edu

-• After your poster has been printed, you will receive an email to pick it up in Building 1A – Room 211.
-You are responsible for bringing your poster to the conference, and will be assisted with set-up during registration.
+- After your poster has been printed, you will receive an email that it has been printed.
+If you wish, you can view it in Building 1A – Room 211.
+We will bring your poster to the conference for you, and will assist you with set-up during registration.

-What to Expect the Day of the Conference – Thursday, May 2nd 2024
+What to Expect on the Day of the Conference – Thursday, April 30th, 2026